 Essex County, Braintree District, Colchester Borough, Uttlesford District

-This February half term, we are still in lockdown, therefore many of the annual half-term activities have been cancelled or postponed.
+This Easter half term, as we ease out of lockdown, many of the annual half-term activities have been cancelled or postponed.

 However, thankfully, many half term activities have moved online and there are plenty of resources for keeping your children occupied this half term at home.

-Keep Essex Active has had a half term takeover, so as well as their exercise classes for all ages, you can also view arts and crafts, cooking and games sessions.
+Keep Essex Active has had a Easter Holiday takeover, so as well as their exercise classes for all ages, you can also view arts and crafts, cooking and games sessions.
 You can tune in live or catch up in your own time, simply visit the Keep Essex Active YouTube channel.
-There is a timetable of activities to occupy your whole half term break!
+There is a timetable of activities to occupy your Easter holidays, beginning Monday 29th March.